Munye88/SchoolMaster/replit.md

 - June 25, 2025: Resolved technical database schema errors and ensured all data displays correctly in real-time
 - June 25, 2025: Application fully ready for production deployment with all dashboard statistics working properly
 - June 25, 2025: Moved quick access links (instructor lookup and course management) to top of dashboard for better accessibility based on user preference
+- June 25, 2025: Fixed instructor profile display issues and ensured all instructor and student data integrity is maintained

 ## User Preferences